mluukkai/webdevelopment-rails/week1.md

 ActiveRecord provides us with various options to make database searches programmatically, without writing SQL, see http://guides.rubyonrails.org/active_record_querying.html

-Various exercises follow below, try them all from the console:
+Here are some examples, try them all from the console:

     Brewery.find 1       # returns an object whose ID is 1

-    b = Brewery.find 2   # returns an object whose ID is 2 and stores it into the variable b b.year               # the value of the field year of the object saved in the variable b b.name               # the value of the field name of the object saved in the variable b
+    b = Brewery.find 2   # returns an object whose ID is 2 and stores it into variable b b.year               # the value of the field year of the object saved in variable b b.name               # the value of the field name of the object saved in variable b

     Brewery.find_by name:"Koff"   # returns an object whose name is Koff